zmievsa/autograder/README.md

 * I used exit codes to specify student grades.
 Currently, I pick all exit codes that are not used by the system, randomize them, and cut off the ones I don't need.
 Then I use the first 101 exit codes for the results, and one more for checking output.
 So a student has no way of knowing which exit codes correspond to which results.
 The chance of trying out a number and getting anything above a 90 is about 5%.
 If you are worried that students will simply read the correct exit codes from the testcase file, you can use `--precompile_submissions` to make only the testcase bytecode available.
 * If you want to add a new language for grading, you have to create a subclass of TestCase in autograder/testcases.py following the pattern of other subclasses and a respective test helper module in autograder/tests/test_helpers directory, then import the subclass into autograder/grader.py, and add it to ALLOWED_LANGUAGES dictionary
 * At the point of writing this readme, output checking is a PASS or FAIL process (i.e. no partial credit possible).
 The reason is that allowing for 'partial similarity' of outputs is too error-prone and could yield too many points for students that did not actually complete the task properly.
 If you want to increase the chances of students' output matching, you should use FILTER_FUNCTION(s) defined in autograder/grader.py instead
-* If you don't prototype student functions you want to test in your C testcases, you will run into undefined behavior.
+* If you don't prototype student functions you want to test in your C/C++ testcases, you will run into undefined behavior.
 * Multiprocessing was a feature in the past but it has so many drawbacks that it was deemed unnecessary for the task